-#1 Updated by Christian Kanzian almost 4 years ago
+#1 Updated by Christian Kanzian about 4 years ago

 darktable uses your systems password storage backend (gnome keyring or kwallet) to save this login data.
 You need to configure and activated the password storage backend within the preferences.
 It is not active by default!
 Please check if that is true in your case and report back.